jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 [ "from_date=2020-06-01t00:00:00+02:00", "to_date=2020-06-10t00:00:00+02:00", "currency=eur", "room_type=9", "room_0=2a", "fixed_status=1" ]
 ```

-Using this list of tokens is easier to find those specific requests that we're looking for.
+Using this list of tokens, it is easier to find those specific requests that we're looking for.
 Even more
-it is kind of intuitive what it is going on if we need to share the query with a colleague.
+it is kind of intuitive what is going on if we need to share the query with a colleague.

 {{< info >}}

 We could've decided to write our tokenizer to deal with URLs or query components.
 We would have had
 full control over the Token Stream (i.e tokens or terms) produced by Elasticsearch.
 Dealing with
-custom analyzers involves writing and maintaining custom plugins which would be definitively more difficult
+custom analyzers involves writing and maintaining custom plugins, which would be definitively more difficult
 to support in the long run.
-Instead we chose to leverage the already quite flexible toolbox provided
+Instead, we chose to leverage the already quite flexible toolbox provided
 by Elasticsearch.

 {{</ info >}}

 ## Thanks

-I want thanks my colleague [🦄 Dario Segger](https://github.com/unidario) (currently ex-teammate)
+I want to thank my colleague [🦄 Dario Segger](https://github.com/unidario) (currently ex-teammate)
 that did the implementation described in this post.
 We've been using this approach for some time now.